OSOceanAcoustics/echopype/docs/source/contributing.md

-## Contributing with Git and GitHub
+## Contributing on GitHub

 ### Bug reports, feature requests, questions
 Please ask questions, report bugs, or request new features via GitHub issues.
-If you're new to GitHub, checking out these tips for submitting issues:
+If you're new to GitHub, checking out these tips for [creating issues on GitHub](https://medium.com/nyc-planning-digital/writing-a-proper-github-issue-97427d62a20f).
-`"Creating issues on GitHub" <https://medium.com/nyc-planning-digital/writing-a-proper-github-issue-97427d62a20f>`_.

 ### Contributions to code and documentation
 We use the fork-branch-pull request (PR) workflow to add new code into Echopype.